zzw922cn/Automatic_Speech_Recognition/README.md

 End-to-end automatic speech recognition system implemented in TensorFlow.

 ## Recent Updates
-- [x] Support TensorFlow r1.0(2017-02-24)
+- [x] **Support TensorFlow r1.0** (2017-02-24)

 ## Content
-This is a powerful library for automatic speech recognition, it is implemented in TensorFlow and support training with CPU/GPU.
+This is a powerful library for **automatic speech recognition**, it is implemented in TensorFlow and support training with CPU/GPU.
 This library contains followings models you can choose to train your own model:
 * Data Pre-processing
 * Acoustic Modeling
   * RNN